ClaudiaFournier/hsi_calibration_spec-extraction/README.md

 ## Data Availability

-A demo dataset to run the code is provided at [Download the dataset from Google Drive](https://drive.google.com/drive/folders/1yCDgA1DhtjcZH6fBM-d-S06rzRTNunhs?usp=drive_link)
+A demo dataset to run the code is provided at [Download the dataset from Google Drive](https://drive.google.com/drive/folders/1U7D0wilTyeWWNS8UFReOImpUR5D1l3zS?usp=drive_link)

-Please download and add the `data` folder into the `hyperspectral_analysis` folder.
+Please download and add the `data` folder into the `notebook` folder.

 ## Contributors